 - Maintaining the highest standards of security and governance (audit, log, visibility).

-All of those capabilities need to evolve rapidly, without breaking interfaces, and strive for 0 downtimes.
+All of those capabilities need to evolve rapidly, without breaking interfaces, and strive for 0 downtime.

 How DOES Alfred CREATE QUALITy of SERvice?